Tariffville Gorge / Cowles Park

 - Metacomet: Shoulder parking near 392-380 CT-189, East Granby, CT

 - River Access: Shoulder parking near 1 Tunxis Way East Granby, CT

 Tariffville Gorge and its overlook is best accessed through Cowles Park.
 Trails connect all the way to the Farmington River and include a long stretch of the blue blaze Metacomet Trail.

 All the highlights of the area are away from these two main loops.
-I’m sure it has been improved since 2017, but getting down to the Farmington River required guessing at random trails heading downhill from the main loop.
-Once along the River well established paths hug the river bank.
+In 2017 getting down to the Farmington River required a bit of guessing at random trails heading downhill from the main loop.
+Once along the river well-established paths hug the river bank.

 The Metacomet climbs from along the river up a steep climb (though not directly uphill) to the overlook before hooking north into the Hatchet Hill Wilderness Area.

-Mountain Biking has really developed here in the last few years with at least 5 miles of trails dedicated with small drops and at least a few features.
+Mountain Biking has really developed here in the last few years with at least 5 miles (likely much more) of trails complete with balance features, banked turns, and drops.